safedep-hiring/swe-fe-internal-problem-1/README.md

 ## Problem

-Design and build a single page frontend using SafeDep [Insights API](https://docs.safedep.io/guides/insights-api-using-typescript).
+Build a frontend application using SafeDep [Insights API](https://docs.safedep.io/guides/insights-api-using-typescript).
 The deliverables should consist of:

-1. Figma design of visualizing insights data for an OSS package
+1. Wireframe design of the visualization of insights data for an OSS package
-2. Implementation of the design using React and Tailwind CSS (feel free to use React based frameworks and libraries)
+2. Implementation of the design using React and Tailwind CSS (feel free to use React based frameworks (e.g. `nextjs`) and libraries)

+Consider using [shadcn](https://ui.shadcn.com/) instead of building components from scratch.

 For your reference: